corestoreio/caddy-esi/README.md

 #### Some features:

 - Query data from HTTP, HTTPS, gRPC, Redis, Memcache and soon SQL.
+Default implementation: HTTP/S.
 - Multiple incoming requests trigger only one single parsing of the ESI tags per page
 - Querying multiple backend server parallel and concurrent.